 However the tag asset is still listed in the browse UI.

-Do not automatically remove a cached tag when the remote reports it as not available.
-Instead it will be expected that cleanup policies/tasks will be used to cleanup stale docker tags in the proxy repository.
+Do not automatically remove a cached asset when the remote reports it as not available.
+Instead it will be expected that cleanup policies/tasks will be used to cleanup stale docker assets in the proxy repository.

 Set the "Component Max Age" setting in the proxy repository config to -1.
 This will prevent Nexus from checking the remote for component changes/updates.